 100% Examination.
-There will be two written exam papers which will cover the content studied.
+There will be three written exam papers which will cover the content studied.

-Yes if you excelled at and enjoyed GCSE Statistics or GCSE Mathematics, especially the statistical elements and relish the challenge of unfamiliar problems.
+Yes, if you excelled at and enjoyed GCSE Statistics or GCSE Mathematics, especially the statistical elements and relish the challenge of unfamiliar problems.
 You must be passionate about mathematics and be resilient when faced with a challenge.

-At least a Grade 6 in GCSE Mathematics.
+A minimum of a Grade 6 in GCSE Mathematics.